Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Dealing with the other driver's insurance company

-What if the other driver caused the accident?
+If the other driver caused the accident

 Effective January 1, 2022, Alberta implemented Direct Compensation for Property Damage (DCPD).
 DCPD means that drivers claim from their own insurer instead of claiming for vehicle damage from the at-fault driver’s insurance.
 DCPD will only cover the damage for which a driver is not at-fault.
 If a driver is at-fault, they would claim from their own collision coverage (if purchased) for damage to their own vehicle, to the extent they are at-fault.
 If a driver is involved in a collision where they are considered partially at-fault, then their vehicle damage claim will be split between their own DCPD coverage and their collision coverage (if purchased).
-For additional information about DCPD, please review Superintendent of Insurance Notice 03-2021.
+For additional information about DCPD, review Superintendent of Insurance Notice 03-2021.

 DCPD does not apply to accidents that happened prior to January 1, 2022, nor does it apply to all accidents that happen after January 1, 2022.
-For example, if the other vehicle is not insured DCPD does not apply, or if the other insurer is not licensed in Alberta DCPD only applies if that insurer has signed an undertaking.
+For example, if the other vehicle is not insured DCPD does not apply, or if the other insurer is not licensed in Alberta, DCPD only applies if that insurer has signed an undertaking.
 For such accidents, if the other driver caused the collision, you may claim under your own collision coverage, if you carry it, or you may claim directly against the other driver or through their insurance company.

 Be prepared: keep an emergency kit